Double D Hunting | Optics Guide

 Best Budget Thermal Monocular (2026)

 Looking for the best budget thermal monocular?
-Our top pick is the RIX POCKET K3 at $899.
-For hands-free predator scanning, the RIX STRIDE ST3 LITE at $999 is the best value.
+The most affordable is the Athlon Cronus ATS P-Mini 250S at $399.
+For the best overall image quality and range, the RIX POCKET K3 at $899; for hands-free predator scanning, the RIX STRIDE ST3 LITE at $999.

 In This Guide